 The most common blogging mistake is to be inconsistent in publishing new posts.
 To be a successful blogger you need to build an audience.
 In order for people to visit your blog regularly, you need to provide them with a steady stream of content that they’re interested in.

 To ensure steady content creation, make a content calendar.
-Take a day once a moth (or once a week if that works better) and plan out your content for the month, or week.
+Take a day once a month (or once a week if that works better) and plan out your content for the month, or week.

 Figure out what topics you’re going to write about.
 Do keyword research for those topics.
 Figure out the days and times you’ll publish.
 Add all this to a spreadsheet file or on a legal pad.
 It doesn’t matter, just do it.